trippster08/Metabarcoding_on_PC_LAB/README.md

 ```
 cutadapt --version
 ```

+## RStudio Preparation
-### Create a New Project
+### Create a New RStudio Project
+If you are running the pipeline lcoally, open RStudio.
+If you are running on the RStudio Hydra server, go to the [Galaxy Server](galaxy.si.edu) on your browser of choice.
+Select the option to accews "R Studio (R4)".

-The first thing to do is open RStudio and create a new project.
-If you already havea project directory for this project, select to create it from an "Existing Directory", and chose the directory that you will be using (this folder name will be the name of the project).
+Create a new project.
+If you already have a project directory for this project, select to create it from an "Existing Directory", and chose the directory that you will be using (this folder name will be the name of the project).
 Or select "New Directory" and name your new directory/project.
 RStudio will create this directory.
 Once you have created this project, RStudio will make this directory the current working directory, and you won't need to set your working directory later.

-### R Preparation
-First, we are goiong to download the entire pipeline into our project directory using the script shown below.
+First, we are going to download the entire pipeline into our project directory using the script shown below.
 Copy the code block below into the Console panel (usually the entire left panel, or the bottom left panel if the Source Editor is open on the top left) of RStudio and run it.
 This will download the pipeline unzip it, and remove the zipped file.

 This is probably the only R code we will be running from the Console.
 We typically run all the scripts by opening each file in the Source Editor and running from there so we have a record of your analyses, including any changes made and any comments that may be needed along the way.